earthly/earthly/docs/guides/cloud-secrets.md

 ### Login / Logout

-It is recommended that you register a public RSA key during registration; if this is done, you will be logged in automatically whenever earth needs to authenticate you.
+It is recommended that you register a public RSA key during registration; if this is done, you will be logged in automatically whenever earthly needs to authenticate you.
 If you did not supply a public key, then your plain-text password will be cached on your local disk under
 `~/.earthly/auth-token`, which will be used to log you in.
 If this file is deleted, you will need to run `earthly account login` to re-create it.

 To logout, you can run `earthly account logout`, which deletes the `~/.earthly/auth-token` file from your disk.